 Pursuant to California Public Utilities Commission's (CPUC) General Order 131-D, San Diego Gas & Electric Company (SDG&E) has filed an application (A.14-05-021) with the CPUC for a Permit to Construct a new 69/12 kV substation: Vine Substation Project ("Proposed Project").
 The application was filed on May 27, 2014 and includes the Proponent's Environmental Assessment (PEA), prepared by SDG&E pursuant to the CPUC's Rules of Practice and Procedure Rule 2.4 (California Environmental Quality Act (CEQA) Compliance).
-A Supplemental PEA was filed February 25, 2015, which revised the proposed alignment of the 12-kV distribution line.
+The Proposed Project includes construction of a new 69/12-kV substation, relocation of nine existing 12-kV distribution circuits, the looping in of an existing 69-kV power line to the Vine Substation, and the extension of an existing telecommunication system.